Ontology Object Properties are Data Model Associative Entities – not Relationships

 • The Data Architect or Modeler extends the same definitions and requirements, designing a “perfect” data model.

 The premise is that design ontology is a generalization of the “design data model” use case.
-In other words, the ontology already contains all the information we need to design the optimal data model and the database schema.
+In other words, the ontology already contains all the necessary information to design the optimal data model and database schema.
 Just like we can regard a use case, “design Physical Model,” as a specialization of “Design Data Model,”

 The CODT approach considers the derived data model not as a translation of model objects but as coming as close as possible to the optimal model a data architect would design.

-The next sections examine the design issues of the conventional transformation of object properties into relationships and show the correct design in FIB-DM.
+The next sections examine the design issues associated with the conventional transformation of object properties into relationships and demonstrate the correct design in FIB-DM.

 These are Data Modeling textbook examples.
 What would you change as a Data Modeler to fix the “X Wrong” design defect?